Richard Bogren, Cheek, Quincy L. | 8/13/2015 10:00:08 PM

-The 4-H team of Britney Broussard, Anne Catherine LeBlanc and Victoria Frederick from Vermilion Parish presented their creation called Seafood Triathlon, featuring Louisiana shrimp, crab and crawfish.
+The Louisiana 4-H team from Ascension Parish presented their creation called Seafood Eggs Benedict, featuring crawfish and crab meat.

-A team from Jackson County, Oklahoma, won the competition.
-Third place went to a team from Tom Green County, Texas, and fourth place went to 4-H’ers from Saline County, Arkansas.
+A team from Starr County, Texas, won the competition.
+Third place went to a team from Saluda County, South Carolina.
+Other participants included 4-H teams from Benton County, Arkansas, and Pearl River County, Mississippi.

-Each team was given one hour to prepare their dish during the competition.
-They were required to present a dish using American seafood.
+During the competition each team was given one hour to prepare their dish using American seafood.

 The 4-H competition is patterned after and conducted in the same venue as the Great American Seafood Cook-Off, which pits professional chefs from across the United States in competition to prepare their best dish using domestic seafood products.